platinasystems/goes/docs/Errata.md

   And no population of fib for interfaces moved into the namespaces.
 All successive netlink messages dropped

 - Multipath routes via linux causing panic (need to add multipath to kernel config and fix vnetd netlink handling of attribute RTA_MULTIPATH) - fixed in wip branch
-- if vnetd is killed or has panic'd, doing "goes-platina-mk1 install" always results in:
-	"hset: read unix @->/run/goes/socks/redisd: i/o timeout" error

------------------------------------- must fix line ----------------------------------------------
-- IF_OPER status at linux tuntap not reflecting actual link-state (on bug list) - addressed in wip branch
+- IF_OPER status at linux tuntap not reflecting actual link-state (on bug list) - addressed in wip branch but also causes regression that yet needs to be fixed

+---------------------- must fix for release 0.4 - above this line --------------------------

+- incorporate qsfpd into vnetd so all i2c accesses are centralized and can be mutexed
 - multipath adjacency handling breaks gre (Stig's 4 inv rig - 2 paths one gre the other just eth - needs to be fixed)
 - inv5:/root/nsgreeth.sh doesn't ping - fib looks ok
 	root@invader5:/home/dlobete/src/github.com/platinasystems/go# goes vnet show err